-New Directors are provided with a letter of appointment setting out the Company's expectations including involvement with committee work, their responsibilities, remuneration, including superannuation and expenses, and the requirement to disclose their interests and any matters which affect the Director's independence.
+New Directors are provided with a letter of appointment, which the Director is required to acknowledge and counter-sign, setting out the Company's expectations including involvement with committee work, their responsibilities, remuneration, including superannuation and expenses, and the requirement to disclose their interests and any matters which affect the Director's independence.
 Directors have the right, in connection with their duties and responsibilities, to seek independent professional advice at the Company's expense.
 Prior approval of the Chair is required, but this will not be unreasonably withheld.
 The advice obtained must be made available to all Board members in due course, where appropriate.